-Medical assistants with venipuncture expertise can parlay that know-how into a full-time job in a practice where in-house blood tests are regularly done.
+Medical assistants with phlebotomy expertise can parlay that know-how into a full-time job in a practice where in-house blood tests are regularly done.
 With experience, they can also pursue additional certification as a phlebotomist that may allow them to work in hospitals.

 Top-notch medical assistants are always in demand, but the more skills they can offer prospective employers, the brighter the future they have.